Canardoux/flutter_sound/doc/recorder.md

 Future<void> stopRecorder( )
 ```

 Use this verb to stop a record.
-This verb never throw any exception.
+This verb never throws any exception.
 It is safe to call it everywhere,
 for example when the App is not sure of the current Audio State and want to recover a clean reset state.

 *Example:*